captionpoint/captionpoint-plays/HOLMES-POIROT.md

 ---

 ## MRS. MCQUEEN:
 It was Paul’s dream to retire to France.
-We’d only been here a month or so.
+We’d only been here a few months.

 ---